Parthib-git/A-Voyage-into-LLMs-SoC-2025/PDF Chatbot using RAG/README.md

    Click "Process PDF" to extract and prepare the content for querying.

 3. **Ask a Question**
-   Input a natural-language question related to the document.
+   Input a question related to the document and press the "Ask" button.

 4. **View Response**
    The app returns: